LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 Fire monitors or water cannons are devices used to deliver a large volume of water for firefighting purpose to the fire source.
 They may be automatically controlled to open or manually turned on for firefighting.
 They can efficiently deliver a high volume of water to the fire source.
 In selecting the monitor, the reach of the monitor and the volume of water delivered are some of the major considerations.
 The monitor can be manually turned on by opening the valve and directing the monitor to the fire source.

 Figure 28: Fire Monitors

 3.27 Fire Hydrants

-Fire Hydrants are connection point for firefighting hose.
-They are made of pipes, valves and outlet connections for hose.
+Fire Hydrants are the connection point for firefighting hose.
+They are made of pipes, valves and outlet connections for the hose.
 They are strategically located on the firewater ring main.
 Close to the hydrant is a hose reel.
-In the event of fire, the hose is connected to the hydrant and can be pulled to a firefighting location.
+In the event of a fire, the hose is connected to the hydrant and can be pulled to a firefighting location.

 Figure 29:installed Firewater Hydrant